- Nylon Set Screws

 Nylon Set Screws

 Many people seem to have an issue with accidentally knocking the rear hub out of the lock position while tying.
 This can be frustrating, and we are asked about this often.
-In the past, we would tell people to put some high-tack wax on the shaft, which would keep the hub locked.
+In the past, we would tell people to put some high-tack wax on the shaft, keeping the hub locked.

 We now have a better solution.